supercrab/mpd_oled/doc/install_moode7_source.md

 ### I2C
 I use a cheap 4 pin I2C SSH1106 display with a Raspberry Pi Zero.
 It is [wired like this](wiring_i2c.png).

-In /etc/modules-load.d/raspberrypi.conf I have the line `i2c-dev`.
+In /etc/modules I have the line `i2c-dev`
 ```
-nano /etc/modules-load.d/raspberrypi.conf
+sudo nano /etc/modules
 ```

 In /boot/config.txt I have the line `dtparam=i2c_arm=on`.
 The I2C bus speed on your system may be too slow for a reasonable screen refresh.
-Set a higher bus speed by adding the following line `dtparam=i2c_arm_baudrate=400000` to /boot/config.txt, or try a higher value for a higher screen refresh (I use 800000 with a 25 FPS screen refresh)
+Set a higher bus speed by adding the following line `dtparam=i2c_arm_baudrate=400000` to /boot/config.txt, or try a higher value for a higher screen refresh (I use `dtparam=i2c_arm_baudrate=800000` with a 25 FPS screen refresh)
 ```
 sudo nano /boot/config.txt
 ```

 Restart the Pi after making any system configuration changes.

 ### SPI